Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Simulation Study

 \section{Simulation Study}

 In this section, we conduct a Monte Carlo simulation study to explore the performance of the S-LASSO estimator.
-We consider the four following different scenarios \begin{description}[font=$\bullet$\quad\scshape\bfseries] \item[Scenario I] The coefficient function is zero all over the domain, i.e., $\beta\left(s,t\right)$=0, if $\left(s,t\right)\in \left[0,1\right]\times\left[0,1\right]$. \item[Scenario II] $\beta$ is different from zero in the central part of the domain (Figure \ref{fig_betasim}\subref{subfig_beta_2}), i.e.,
+We consider four scenarios whose corresponding coefficient functions are depicted in Figure \ref{fig_betasim}.
+Note that the coefficient function for Scenario I is not shown because it is zero all over the domain.
+In Scenario II and III, $ \beta $ is sparse, indeed, it is zero on the edge and in the central part of the domain, respectively.
+Scenario IV corresponds to a non-sparse setting, which is not expected to be favourable to the S-LASSO estimator.
+The independent observations of the covariates $X_{i}$ are generated as $X_{i}=\sum_{j=1}^{32}x_{ij}\psi_{i}^{x}$ where the coefficients $x_{ij}$ are independent realizations of truncated standard normal random variable defined on the interval $\left[-1000,1000\right]$, and $\psi_{i}^{x}\left(s\right)$ are cubic B-splines with evenly spaced knot sequence.
+Further details on the data generation are given in the Supplementary Material C.